-Public Comment/ Topic # Provided Comment and/or Statement (2) Response 53 Why did the water districts and the City agree to pay for the study?
-All four agencies mutually agreed an analysis through LAFCO was the best course of action to preserve the necessary independence of a study, for the agencies and the public.
-54 Member of the community commented the State can re-adjust agency territories.
-Agency boundary adjustments are under the authority of the Riverside LAFCO, who initiated the Murrieta FMSR.
-55 Resident commented that well owners may not have received a notice of the meeting because they are not a customer.
-Comment has been noted by the participating agencies.
-WMWD indicated notifications were sent and will look into why some residents may not have received a notice.
-56 Residents asked West Yost to look at differences between the water districts regarding metering of private wells.
-Each agency provided their respective policies regarding any proposed connection and metering of private wells.
-Please see Section 8 and Table 8-26 for those policy positions.
-57 Resident asked if the community would get to vote on any proposed RCWD Ad Valorem Tax.
-Responses were given at the public comments meeting that residents would have an opportunity to vote on an Ad Valorem Tax.
-However, West Yost are not attorneys who can advise the community on legal or voting matters.
-To respond the residents concerns, RCWD did request the Ad Valorem tax scenario to be included in the FMSR.
-58 Self sustaining questions regarding the study area.
+Public Comment/ Topic # Provided Comment and/or Statement (2) 53 Why did the water districts and the City agree to pay for the study?
+All four agencies mutually agree independence of a study, for the 54 Member of the community commented the State can re-adjust agency territories.
+Agency boundary adjustments a 55 Resident commented that well owners may not have received a notice of the meeting because they are not a customer.
+Comment has been noted by the why some residents may not ha 56 Residents asked West Yost to look at differences between the water districts regarding metering of private wells.
+Each agency provided their resp Please see Section 8 and Table 8 57 Resident asked if the community would get to vote on any proposed RCWD Ad Valorem Tax.
+Responses were given at the pu Valorem Tax.
+However, West Yo respond the residents concerns, 58 Self sustaining questions regarding the study area.
 Will it be financially distinct from growth projections.
-The sustainability of the study area's existing customers weas considered.
-The FMSR evaluated the necessary infrastructure from each agencies perspective.
-All growth related infrastructure components/increases will be paid for by those future customers.
-Growth pays for growth.
-59 How will LAFCO maintain contact with public?
+The sustainability of the study a infrastructure from each agencie for by those future customers.
+G 59 How will LAFCO maintain contact with public?
 Will public be able to observe meetings?
 I just want to observe, I wont talk.
-Ongoing public interface will be handled by LAFCO and WMWD, for their customers and residents.
-Subsequent to this comment, a third public kickoff meeting was requested by residents and held at the Murrieta Community Center.
-LAFCO has stated it's intent to hold a public forum, in addition to any regular board meeting.
-The location is not yet determined due to COVID-19 requirements, but is anticipated to occur in the Murrieta area, at a convenient time for the residents.
-Regular project meetings were not open to the public.
-60 Murrieta resident of 40 years asked if fees are all going to be based on lot size?
+Ongoing public interface will be this comment, a third public kicl Center.
+LAFCO has stated it's int not yet determined due to COVI time for the residents.
+Regular p 60 Murrieta resident of 40 years asked if fees are all going to be based on lot size?
 Resident commented that large parcels could pay 5 times than homeowners and 5 acres is more than a residential parcel.
-Resident feels this is unfair and could Comment is noted by the agencies.
-The scope of the FMSR looked at the financial implication across the agencies. force people to sell or subdivide.
+Resident feels this is unfair and could Comment is noted by the agenc force people to sell or subdivide.
 Fees should be based on house size and not parcel size.
-The fees based on assessed land values must be consistent with state and local laws for land versus improvement valuations.
+The fees based on assessed land valuations.
 61 A community member identified themselves as a real estate developer for 30 years.
 He expressed concerns about the availability, cost and quality of water.
 Comment is noted.
-The FMSR analyzes each of these issues throughout the report.
-62 Several additional residents expressed significant concerns about any agency requiring the metering of their well.
-The well Each agency was specifically asked to address this concern with their respective policies.
-Sections 7.2.9, 7.2.10, Table owners requested for policy clarification within the FMSR.
-7-3 and Table 8-25 outlines each agencies' policy.
-63 Question was raised if West Yost project dollars for WMWD infrastructure, and if stays with WMWD, who will pay for the infrastructure upgrade?
-Yes, the infrastructure and costs for WMWD was analyzed, and also for RCWD and EMWD.
-Please see Section 5.0 (5.1 for WMWD) for the identified infrastructure and Section 6.0 (6.2.1 for WMWD) of the FMSR.
-64 Resident requested a detail analysis of the financial implications.
-Detailed financial analysis were completed for the FMSR.
-Please see Sections 7 and 8 of the FMSR.
-65 Resident raised concerns that apartments should have to pay the same fees.
-For the FMSR, water rates and fees are applied based on the policies of the respective agency.
-Modifications to rates and fees are not contemplated within the purview of the FMSR.
-66 Resident expressed concerns they will be paying for developers to come in and expressed that anyone interested in buying property should do their homework.
-As stated above, the sustainability of the study area's existing customers weas considered.
-The FMSR evaluated the necessary infrastructure from each agencies perspective.
-All growth related infrastructure components/increases will be paid for by those future customers.
-Growth pays for growth.
-67 Resident indicated they were told the FMSR would include all costs, also taking into consideration infrastructure costs.
+The FMSR ar 62 Several additional residents expressed significant concerns about any agency requiring the metering of their well.
+The well Each agency was specifically ask owners requested for policy clarification within the FMSR.
+7-3 and Table 8-25 outlines each 63 Question was raised if West Yost project dollars for WMWD infrastructure, and if stays with WMWD, who will pay for the infrastructure upgrade?
+Yes, the infrastructure and costs (5.1 for WMWD) for the identified 64 Resident requested a detail analysis of the financial implications.
+Detailed financial analysis were 65 Resident raised concerns that apartments should have to pay the same fees.
+For the FMSR, water rates and f and fees are not contemplated v 66 Resident expressed concerns they will be paying for developers to come in and expressed that anyone interested in buying property should do their homework.
+As stated above, the sustainability necessary infrastructure from ea will be paid for by those future of 67 Resident indicated they were told the FMSR would include all costs, also taking into consideration infrastructure costs.
 That is correct.
-The infrastructure and costs for EMWD, RCWD and WMWD were analyzed.
-Please see Section 5.0 for the identified infrastructure and Section 6.0 for respective cost within the FMSR.
+The infrastructur the identified infrastructure and eed an analysis through LAFCO was the best course of action to preserve the necessary the agencies and the public.